 - Defining a backup strategy

-- · Performing a backup
+- Performing a backup

-- Backing up Global Objects only
+- · Backing up Global Objects only

-- Backing up Configuration Files
+- · Backing up configuration files

-- IMPORTANT: On Windows, you must use appropriate encoding during database cluster initialization (that is, when you execute initidb).
-Backups will fail if you use UTF-8 encoding and the database or table names contain non-ASCII characters.
+- i IMPORTANT: On Windows, use appropriate encoding during database cluster initialization; that is, when you run initdb.
+Backups fail if you use UTF-8 encoding and the database or table names contain non-ASCII characters.